Charter trustee: Local Government Act 1992

 Legislation passed in 1992 led to the establishment of a Local Government Commission whose remit was to review the system created in 1974.
 As a result there was a partial reorganisation, with a number of districts with borough or city status being abolished.
 The mechanism of creating charter trustees to preserve civic traditions was again used.
 However, trustees were created only where an outgoing council requested their establishment.
 The failure of the extinguished City of Rochester-upon-Medway council to appoint charter trustees for Rochester or to apply for Rochester's city status to be transferred to the replacement unitary authority of Medway led to Rochester losing its city status.

 Some abolished boroughs such as Beverley included a large rural area.
 In such cases, the charter trustees were not established for the entire area of the former borough, but were limited to that part of the new authority which was unparished: the area identifiable as the town.

 Local Government and Public Involvement in Health Act 2007

 A further wave of reorganisations came into effect in some areas of England on 1 April 2009, under the terms of the Local Government and Public Involvement in Health Act 2007.
 The reforms saw the creation of new unitary authorities and the abolition of a number of districts with city or borough status.
-The Charter Trustees Regulations 2009 allow for the creation of trustees to preserve civic traditions in those areas where there is no obvious successor parish council.
+The Charter Trustees Regulations 2009 (SI 2009/467) allow for the creation of trustees to preserve civic traditions in those areas where there is no obvious successor parish council.
 In the case of the cities of Chester and Durham the charter trustees area are identical to the entire abolished district, which includes not only the central unparished area but also the surrounding parishes.